-AHC will do its utmost to protect the confidentiality of a whistle-blower if they do not want their identity to be disclosed.
+The hive foundation will do its utmost to protect the confidentiality of a whistle-blower if they do not want their identity to be disclosed.
 It must be acknowledged that any subsequent investigation into an allegation, the whistle-blower may be needed provide a statement to form part of the evidence.